rritec/Microsoft-Fabric/M02_02_Python and PySpark/pyspark.md

-Here is the **updated and enriched `README.md`** file including the topics you mentioned: Grouping & Aggregations, Window Functions, Caching, and OneLake integration.
-I’ve also added some improvements to keep the learning flow aligned with Microsoft Fabric concepts.

----

 # PySpark Examples with emp and dept Data (Microsoft Fabric Focus)

 This repository contains practical **PySpark** examples designed for teaching key data engineering concepts in **Microsoft Fabric** using the classic `emp` and `dept` datasets.
 It covers reading data, transformations, joins, optimizations, and writing data to **Delta Lake** inside a Fabric Lakehouse.

----

 ## 📁 Dataset Description